BIBLE READING – Feb 2

 29 And this is the thing that thou shalt do (you shall do) unto them to hallow them, to minister unto me in the priest’s office (to consecrate Aaron and his sons so that they may serve Me as priests): Take one young bullock (bull), and two rams without blemish (flaw),

-(NOTE: consecrate = Make or declare (something, typically a church) sacred; dedicate formally to a religious or divine purpose)
+(NOTE: consecrate (transitive verb) = Make or declare (something, typically a church) sacred; dedicate formally to a religious or divine purpose)

 And unleavened bread (bread made without the yeast), and cakes unleavened tempered with oil, and wafers unleavened anointed with oil: of wheaten flour shalt thou (shall you) make them.